samueldjones24/virtual-pet/README.md

 ## Installation

-For this project, you will need to create remote and local respositories, navigate into your local and initialise an NPM project from your terminal using the commande ```npm init```.
+For this project, you will need to create remote and local respositories, navigate into your local and initialise an NPM project from your terminal using the command ```npm init```.

 * To install Jest, run ```npm install -D jest```